docknetwork/linked-biometrics-demo/README.md

-# Linked Biometrics Claim Deducation demo
+# Linked Biometrics Claim Deduction demo

-A simple demonstration of using linked biometrics with Claim Deducation and Verifiable Credentials.
+A simple demonstration of using linked biometrics with Claim Deduction and Verifiable Credentials.

 **Uses:**